census-instrumentation/opencensus-csharp/README.md

 [![OpenTelemetryLogo](https://opentelemetry.io/img/logos/opentelemetry-horizontal-color.png)](https://github.com/open-telemetry/opentelemetry-dotnet/)

 All the open issues and PRs on this repository will be moved to the new project or closed.
-We do not expect any new versions of OpenTelemetry .NET SDK shipped.
+We do not expect any new versions of OpenCensus .NET SDK shipped.

 OpenCensus C# has never left the Alpha release stage.
 Please see this [project description](PROJECT_DESCRIPTION.md) for details of what was built.
 If you took